-1. The Company believes that an active, well-informed and independent board is necessary to ensure the highest standards of corporate governance.
-At Benares Hotels Limited (BHL), the Board is at the core of our corporate governance practices.
+The Company believes that an active, well-informed and independent board is necessary to ensure the highest standards of corporate governance.
+At Benares Hotels Limited (BHL), the Board is the apex decision-making body and hence, fully responsible for the strategic growth and development of our business as well as defining our strategic priorities.
 Driven on the principles of ethics and accountability, the Board strives to work in best interest of the Company and its stakeholders.
 It provides strategic direction, leadership and guidance to the Company's management as also monitors the performance of the Company with the objectives of creating long term value for the Company's stakeholders.